Di Xiao

 Di Xiao (肖荻 (Xiāo Dí)) is a classical piano soloist originally from China, named in the top 10 up and coming Chinese pianists by International Piano Magazine in 2009.
 Di Xiao is currently based in the UK.

 Introduction

 Described as "a pianist of awesome gifts" by the Birmingham Post, the Chinese pianist Di Xiao recently concluded a major international recital tour representing the U.K as part of the universally acclaimed European Concert Hall Organisation (ECHO) 'Rising Stars' series.
-The tour included sell out concerts at the Concertgebouw Amsterdam, (Konzerthaus, Vienna), Salzburg Mozarteum, Stockholm Concert Hall(Konserthaus), Luxembourg Philharmonie and many more.
+The tour included sell out concerts at the Concertgebouw Amsterdam, (Konzerthaus, Vienna), Salzburg Mozarteum concert hall, Stockholm Concert Hall(Konserthaus), Luxembourg Philharmonie and many more.
 Following her Köln Philharmoie recital their press stated that "Di Xiao presents a demanding programme that takes your breath away".
 Di Xiao continues to thrill audiences across the world performing regularly outside the UK in Europe and Asia.
 Di Xiao’s stated aim is "to become an international ambassador for the piano, combining both Chinese and Western repertoire in the programming of my concerts, thereby creating a bridge between two cultures".